OvaisKhanday/node-ts-nodemon-template-setup/README.md

-# Node, Typescript and Nodemon
+# Node, Typescript, Nodemon, and Jest